 This is a context manager that allows to append to the environment all the variables set by the tools.vcvars_dict().
 You can replace tools.vcvars_command() and use this context manager to get a cleaner way to activate the Visual Studio environment:

-'''

-from conans import tools

 def build(self):

 with tools.vcvars(self.settings):

 do_something()

 '''

-14.7.5 tools.build_sln_command() (DEPRECATED)
+14.7.5 tools.build sln command() (DEPRECATED)

 Warning: This tool is deprecated and will be removed in Conan 2.0.
 Use MSBuild() build helper instead.